-Despite the disappointment of thinking that My Chemical Romance were going on a reunion tour when they posted the date 23/9/16 on social media (I hoped they decided to relive The Black Parade tour), it was nice to see the band acknowledge the anniversary with the special release of “The Black Parade/Living with Ghosts”.
+Despite the disappointment of thinking that My Chemical Romance was going on a reunion tour when they posted the date 23/9/16 on social media, it was nice to see the band acknowledge the anniversary with the special release of The Black Parade/Living with Ghosts.
 Here’s what I thought of MCRX.

 What is MRCX?

 MCRX, also known as Living with Ghosts, was an early version of the band’s iconic rock opera, The Black Parade.
 It features live demos of songs that did and did not make the record.

 Track By Track On MCRX